anxiety–Tung-Lam–pixabay_1048

 • Think positively

-Often, anxious episodes are preceded by self-sabotaging thoughts or behaviours.
-This is why learning how to think positively is so important – by doing this you can begin to combat your negative thoughts.
+Often, anxious episodes are preceded or intensified by self-sabotaging thoughts or behaviours.
+This is why learning how to challenge unhelpful thoughts and develop more balanced thinking is so important – approaches often used in cognitive behavioural therapy (CBT).

 .